Associate Professor

 Sha Tin, NT, Hong Kong SAR

-Dr. Druzin is a legal theorist.
-He has published widely with leading U.S. law schools (Harvard, Cornell, Columbia, Georgetown, UPenn, etc.), noted peer-reviewed journals, and has contributed to several edited volumes published by Oxford University Press and Cambridge University Press.
-His work primarily focuses on the emergence of law and institutions.
+Dr. Druzin has published widely with leading U.S. law schools (Harvard, Cornell, Columbia, Georgetown, UPenn, etc.), noted peer-reviewed journals, and has contributed to several edited volumes published by Oxford University Press and Cambridge University Press.
+His work focuses on the emergence and collapse of law and institutions.
 He has written on a range of topics in this area, from the self-ordering potential of international law to the evolution of social norms, rights, and inequality.
 His scholarship draws from rational choice theory and the study of networks.

 Dr. Druzin is the recipient of the CU Research Excellence Award, which provided extensive financial support for his research.
-His current research examines what causes institutions to collapse.
+His current research examines the effects of global fragmentation on international Law.

 AREAS OF INTEREST